 With assessment mode, apps can disable certain hardware and software features to meet the requirements for a secure test environment, and prevent a test taker from using other apps and invalidating test results.

 Use an app with assessment mode built in

-Check with your assessment provider to make sure their app uses the Automatic Assessment Configuration framework.
+Check with your assessment provider to make sure that their app uses the Automatic Assessment Configuration framework.

 Assessment mode in iOS

 Assessment mode is supported in iOS 9.3.2 or later.
 When assessment mode is active in iOS, these features are disabled by default:

 Remote observation with Classroom